 Flip the value of the $passOAuthInHeader boolean and see how things differ when OAuth credentials is passed via query parameters v.s.
 HTTP headers.

-For the purposes of this tutorial, leave the $callback parameter as the string ‘oob’.
-We will authenticate as a desktop client.
+For the purposes of this tutorial, leave the $callback parameter as the string ‘oob’, allowing us PIN-based authentication.

 A successful response to this step will contain a [request] token, a [request] token_secret.
 At the end of the script, it will print a URL to cut-and-paste into your browser.
 See Step 3, next.